Skip to content

 Issue #156: Graph Authentication and ExchangeOnlineManagement

-DLLPickle packages exact Azure.Core and MSAL managed-family pins for the supported base profile.
-The issue repro tests assert that the protected import path maintains the expected Azure.Core preload line to avoid GetTokenAsync type identity failures.
+DLLPickle packages exact MSAL managed-family pins (Microsoft.Identity.Client and friends) for the supported base profile.
+The issue repro tests assert that the protected import path keeps the broker/MSAL line aligned to avoid WithBroker missing-method failures across mixed imports.

 For sessions that need Exchange Online, Microsoft Teams, Microsoft Graph, and Az.Accounts imported together, use: